- J-1 Scholars and Student Interns

 - original Form DS-2019 with a travel signature from the program sponsor within the last year.

 Most DS-2019 Forms are signed for travel at orientation.
 These signatures are valid for up to one year or until the end of your program, whichever is sooner.
 If your travel signature has expired or you didn't receive one at orientation, please bring your original Form DS-2019 to OGS for a travel signature during walk-in hours.

 If your J-1 visa stamp in your passport has expired and you plan to travel outside the United States, you must return to a U.S. Consulate or Embassy abroad to renew your J-1 visa (Exception: travel to Canada, Mexico and the adjacent islands, except Cuba, for stays of 30 days or less).
 J-1 visas cannot be renewed inside the United States.
 Exchange visitors should generally allow 2-8 weeks for processing.
 Consulates interview most visa applicants, so it is advisable to contact the Consulate for an appointment prior to finalizing travel plans.

-Some scholars will also be subject to additional administrative processing because of their country of origin, citizenship, the field of study/research, or at the discretion of the Consular Officer.
-Administrative processing commonly take six to eight weeks but may take longer in some cases.
+Some scholars will also be subject to additional administrative processing because of their country of origin, citizenship, their field of study or research, or at the discretion of the Consular Officer.
+Administrative processing commonly takes six to eight weeks but may take longer in some cases.

 In order to return to the United States after a visit abroad, H-1B, E-3, and O-1 temporary workers need to present:

 - a valid passport (valid 6 months beyond H-1B, E-3 or O-1 approval expiration);

 - a valid H-1B, E-3 or O-1 visa stamped in the passport (certain exceptions apply);

 - the employee portion of the I-797 approval notice (not required for E-3); and